MG4CE/WebTracker/README.md

 # WebTracker
-I wanted to find a 3080 and 5600x in stock :P
+I want to find a 3080